 In my recollection, Miss Wells and Delta Burke are now the same person.
-When Miss Wells wanted your attention (read disciplinary action) she’d lean over your desk placing her well-manicured hand on your shoulder, and zero in her face to your ear, and politely, albeit sternly, in the most lilting of southern accents say, “May I please have a word with you, [insert child’s first and last name]?”
+When Miss Wells wanted your attention (read disciplinary action), she’d lean over your desk placing her well-manicured hand on your shoulder, and zero in, her lips to your ear, and politely, albeit sternly, in the most lilting of southern accents say, “May I please have a word with you, [insert child’s first and last name]?”
 Trouble was, she would have many words with the pupil and always win the argument.

 One year ago: Tulips: A Worthy Form of Currency

 Two years ago: Wheelbarrow or What 2.5 Hours Looks Like